Arthur-Milchior/anki-trigger-action-on-note/README.md

 My card types are big, so you may want to use add-on [1482505492](https://ankiweb.net/shared/info/1482505492) to makes anki quicker before taking a look at them in details.

+### Two languages

+Let's assume that you want to learn german and use "[4000 German Words by Frequency](https://ankiweb.net/shared/info/653061995)".
+Each note has two
+cards: "German -> English" and "English -> German".
+If you're like me, the first card is quite easier than the second one.
+So may be you want to wait until the first card is mature to show the second.
+In this case, you'd use [those rules](example_german.json).

+There are two rules.
+If English -> German is new or young, then German -> English should be suspended.
+This is what occurs when the deck is added to your collection.
+The second rule is that when English -> German is mature, then German -> English should be unsuspended.

 ### Songs
 I want to learn a song by learning it stanza by stanza.
 Unless it's